-- 49.-(1) Any common seal may only be used by the authority of the directors. - (2) The directors may decide by what means and in what form any common seal is to be used. - (3) Unless otherwise decided by the directors, if the company has a common seal and it is affixed to a document, the document must also be signed by at least one authorised person in the presence of a witness who attests the signature. - (4) For the purposes of this article, an authorised person is- - (a) any director of the company; - (b) the company secretary (if any); or - (c) any person authorised by the directors for the purpose of signing documents to which the common seal is applied.
+- (1) Any common seal may only be used by the authority of the directors. - (2) The directors may decide by what means and in what form any common seal is to be used. - (3) Unless otherwise decided by the directors, if the company has a common seal and it has been decided that it is to be affixed to a document, the document must also be signed by at least one authorised person in the presence of a witness who attests the signature. - (4) For the purposes of this article, an authorised person is: - (a) any director of the company; - (b) the company secretary (if any); or - (c) any person authorised by the directors for the purpose of signing documents to which the common seal is applied.